Long Story, but finally decided Visual Studio 2010 needed to be re-installed.

 What to do, but goggled of course.

 Visual studio sp1 error: silverlight_sdk.msi is unavailable

 It’s because Silverlight 4 isn’t bundled with SP1 (apparently).
 Download Silverlight 4 tools, extract and point the SP1 error dialog to silverlight_sdk.msi.
 Should resolve it.

-The fix is to download SilverLight 4 and point the patch @ it:
+The fix is to download SilverLight 4 and patch the current install.

 And, so went off and downloaded SP1:

-Now we have silverLight4_Tools.exe.
+Now that we have silverLight4_Tools.exe.
 But, how to integrate that into our on-going upgrade process.

 Tried a few different options, but here is what worked:

 If one has a Service Pack file and we invoke the binary with a “/?” as the lone command-line option, we will be able to review the available options.

 The one we are interested in is: